-There is an important topic about SharePoint Framework, that is ALM (Application Lifecycle Management), Microsoft is working to provide the ALM API in the future as you can see from the roadmap, it means by consuming the API will be possible distribute the bundle and the sppkg of our SPFx solution.
+There is an important topic about SharePoint Framework, that is ALM (Application Lifecycle Management), Microsoft has provided the ALM APIs, it means by consuming the API will be possible distribute the bundle and the sppkg of our SPFx solution.

 The current situation predicts that a developer across the command line must run the following steps in order to build the bundle and the sppkg file: